music-encoding/guidelines/_guidelines-v3/19-ptrRef/01-ptrrefModule.md

 links, or
 to present help text that appears when a user's mouse hovers over the link.

-{% include plainExample.html example="examples/ptrRef/ptrRef-sample315.xml" valid="true" version=page.version %}
+{% include mei example="ptrRef/ptrRef-sample315.xml" valid="true" %}
 The attribute**@ xlink:role** serves a similar function to that of **@xlink:title**.
 Whereas the value of **@xlink:title** may be any string, the value of **@xlink:role** must be an absolute URI reference as defined in IETF RFC 3986,